§ Verifiable Trust v4 Specification

 Verifiable Credentials that comply with the Verifiable Trust Specification are referred to as Verifiable Trust Credentials (VTCs).

-A Verifiable Trust Credential MUST be linked to the applicable VTJSC issued by the Trust Registry Ecosystem DID.
+A Verifiable Trust Credential MUST be linked to the applicable VTJSC issued by the Ecosystem DID.
 For W3C VTCs ([VT-CRED-W3C]), this link is established directly via the credentialSchema property.
 For AnonCreds VTCs ([VT-CRED-ANON]), the link is indirect: the AnonCreds Credential Definition references the VTJSC via relatedJsonSchemaCredentialId.
 In both cases, this establishes a verifiable and discoverable trust chain between:

 - the issued credential,